gtxaspec/wz_mini_hacks/README.md

 ## Latest Updates

+* 05-09-22:  fix bug in run_mmc.sh that did not store the wlan mac when using a wired usb or ethernet connection for the rtsp server
 * 05-09-22:  update libcallback sources with patch to fix rtsp across multiple firmware versions for all devices (v3/panv2/db)
 * 05-08-22:  update libcallback sources with patch to enable pan v2 rtsp functionality.
 * 05-08-22:  Include iptables and NFSv4 kernel modules, enable swap ON by default.